kashmir96/osoappliance/content/directory/appliance-rental/appliance-rental.md

 categories: ["New Zealand"]
 tags: ["Wellington"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-rental/appliance-rental.webp
+ image: /img/laundryappliance/342.webp
- alt: 'Logo for Appliance Rental the Appliance Rental business from Wellington, New Zealand'
+ alt: 'NewZealand from appliancerental'
 ---

 Appliance Rental is an Appliance Rental business located in Wellington, New Zealand.